HEAD0223/qr-menu-node/README.md

 -  **mongoose:** MongoDB object modeling for Node.js.
 -  **nodemailer:** Module for sending emails.
 -  **uuid:** Library for generating and working with UUIDs.
+-  **nodemon:** A tool that helps in the development of Node.js-based applications by automatically restarting the server.

 Make sure to include these dependencies in your project.